Group A World Cup 2026: Schedule, Teams, Standings & Results

 Is Group A the group of death at the 2026 World Cup?

 No. Group A is one of the more open groups.
-Co-host Mexico and South Korea rank as the favorites, while Czechia and South Africa sit lower in the FIFA rankings.
-A true group of death needs several top-ranked sides, and Group A has none.
-Most analysts rate it as winnable.
+Co-host Mexico and South Korea ranked as the favorites, while Czechia and South Africa sat lower in the FIFA rankings.
+A true group of death needs several elite sides, and Group A had none, which is why Mexico topped it with two early wins.

 How can fans buy tickets to Group A matches?